 The 'punter' boat

 At that time, a 'punter' boat was used to transport everything.
 The 'punter' boats are among the oldest ships in existence: paintings and deeds from the sixteenth and seventeenth centuries are proof of the existence of the current form and name.
 Nowadays, these 'punter' boats are still used.
 Although, they are slowly driven away by electric-powered boats.
+You can rent a punter at Giethoorn boat rental.

 No cars in Giethoorn village